Left: Posidonia oceanica (binomial nomenclature) spelled out with "fruits" (egagropoli) and old leaves. Right: Fuzzy, fibrous fruits of P. oceanica.

-We just couldn’t let this opportunity for a Binomen Art piece pass when recentlywalking along a beach in Sardinia.
-We were on the Spiaggia di Notteri, south of Villasimius where we saw lots of fiber balls.
-The lightweight, buoyant balls ranged in size from an inch to a couple of inches in diameter.
+We just couldn’t let this opportunity for a Binomen Art piece pass when recently walking along a beach in Sardinia.
+We were on the Spiaggia di Notteri, south of Villasimius where we saw lots of brown fibrous balls.
+These lightweight, buoyant balls ranged in size from an inch to a couple of inches in diameter.
 We saw the balls on the beach near Pula as well.

 We learned that the balls, nicknamed “Neptune Balls”, are from the seagrass Posidonia oceanica.
 The seaweed is commonly called Neptune Grass or Mediterranean tapeweed.
 The latter refers to the tape-like (think cassette tape) foliage.
-The brown fuzzy balls we saw on the beach are the fruit of this aquatic plant.
+The fuzzy balls we saw on the beach are bits of this aquatic plant formed into balls through the action of waves (hence quotes around the word fruit above).
 In Italian, common names include “olive of the sea” (oliva del mare), “sea balls” (palle di mare), “sea meatballs” (polpette di mare).
 The scientific term used to refer to these spheres from the sea is egagropilo/egagropili.

 The genus name Posidonia is after Poseidon, the Greek god of the seas.
 The species name oceanica appears to refer to the wide distribution of this plant that is now only found in the Mediterranean Sea.
 P. oceanica can form large underwater meadows and is being used as a bioindicator.
 Furthermore, there is interesting work being done to turn these beach-tribbles into useful insulation.